-The storage and transfer of 2.3 million gallons of fuel oil (principally No. 6 oil) subjects the Laboratory to MPF licensing by NYSDEC.
-The fuel oil used at the CSF to produce highpressure steam to heat and cool BNL facilities is stored in six tanks with capacities ranging from 300,000 to 600,000 gallons.
+The storage and transfer of 1.9 million gallons of fuel oil (principally No. 6 oil) subjects the Laboratory to MPF licensing by NYSDEC.
+The fuel oil used at the CSF to produce highpressure steam to heat and cool BNL facilities is stored in five tanks with capacities ranging from 300,000 to 600,000 gallons.
 The remaining storage facilities at BNL have capacities that range from 100 to 10,000 gallons and are located throughout the site where there is a need for building heat, emergency power, fuel, or other miscellaneous petroleum needs (e.g., motor oil, waste oil, lube oil).

 There are currently 61 petroleum storage facilities listed on the License.
-During 2018, BNL remained in full compliance with MPF license requirements, which include monitoring groundwater near six above-ground storage tanks at the MPF.
-The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment.
+With exception of a violation identified at the Laboratory's diesel tank farm that is further described below, BNL remained in full compliance with MPF license requirements in 2019, which include monitoring groundwater near six above-ground storage tanks at the MPF.
+The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment is functional.
 Tank integrity is also checked periodically.
 Groundwater monitoring consists of monthly checks for the presence of floating products and twice-yearly analyses for VOCs and semi-volatile organic compounds (SVOCs).
-In 2018, no VOCs, SVOCs, or floating products attributable to MPF activities were detected.
+In 2019, no VOCs, SVOCs, or floating products attributable to MPF activities were detected.
 See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results.